masyamandev/retroarch_shaders/README.md

 ## Some games are started with a black screen

 I noticed this in some vertical screen arcades, e.g. `1941: Counter Attack`.
-I don't know the solution yet.
 Workaround is a Quick Menu -> Shaders -> Apply Changes.
+For permanent fix you can edit file config file `/system/configs/retroarch` on volume `SHARE` and set option `video_shader_delay = "20"`.

 # License